lucasrla/ec2-setup-sos-workflow/README.md

 # check the connection to the ec2 instance
-# which is named ec2 in our config.yml
+# which is also named ec2 in our config YAML
 sos remote -c metadata/config_with_ec2_host.yml test ec2 -v4
 ```